mlochbaum/mlochbaum.github.io/index.markdown

 number of other interesting ideas which are described in its documentation and guided examples.

-Some features of the implementation include
+Some features of the implementation include:

 - Memory management implemented with reference counts.
 - A soft-typing framework built into the language.
 Any type can be a combination of elementary types, in which case values of that type are type-value pairs.
-- A framework for JIT compilation.
-Currently there is no actual code generation, and function pointers are used.
-However, many operations, like mapping and reduction with arithmetic operations, are already fast (close to C's speed).
+- JIT compilation targetting x86 directly for pretty large portions of the language.

 ## [CrinGraph](https://github.com/mlochbaum/CrinGraph) (Javascript)
 Headphone reviewer Crinacle had measurements of hundreds (like, a lot of